huggingface/blog/kv-cache-quantization.md

 # Unlocking Longer Generation with Key-Value Cache Quantization

-At Hugging Face, we are excited to share with you a new feature that's going to take your language models to the next level: *kv cache quantization*.
+At Hugging Face, we are excited to share with you a new feature that's going to take your language models to the next level: *KV Cache Quantization*.

+TL;DR: KV Cache Quantization reduces memory usage for long-context text generation in LLMs with minimal impact on quality, offering customizable trade-offs between memory efficiency and generation speed.

 Have you ever tried generating a lengthy piece of text with your language model, only to hit a wall because of pesky memory limitations?
 As language models continue to grow in size and capabilities, supporting longer generations can start to really eat up memory.
 It's a common frustration, especially when you're dealing with limited resources.
 That's where kv cache quantization swoops in to save the day.